usdoj-crt/crt-portal/README.md

     npm run lint:write

 ### Security scans
 We use OWASP ZAP for security.
 Here is an [intro to OWASP ZAP](https://resources.infosecinstitute.com/introduction-owasp-zap-web-application-security-assessments/#gref) that explains the tool.
+You can also look at the [scan configuration documentation](https://github.com/zaproxy/zaproxy/wiki/ZAP-Baseline-Scan).

 You can run and pull down the container to use locally: